John of St. Samson: Early life

-John Moulin was born in 1571 in Sens-de-Bretagne into a middle-class family.
+John Moulin was born in 1571 in Sens into a middle-class family.
 He lost his sight at the age of 3 after contracting smallpox, and more so due to a botched attempt to cure the disease.
 His Father, Pierre de Moulin, was an assessor of taxes, and his mother, Marie d'Aiz descended from a noble family.
 Tragically, at the age of 10, his parents died, leaving him orphaned.